Skip to Main Content

 Webull makes it easy to get started too, as there’s no account minimum — which is similarly standard for the industry nowadays.

-You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Cardano and Solana with a $1 minimum, and you’ll be able to do so around the clock, seven days a week.
+You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Dogecoin and Shiba Inu with a $1 minimum, and you’ll be able to do so 23 hours a day, seven days a week.
 You can get price quotes on other cryptos as well, even if you’re not able to trade all of them.
-The broker added this feature in late 2020, so it’s a relatively new entrant to the space.
-Webull says it’s working on adding more cryptocurrencies to the more than 30 that are currently available to trade.
+Webull says it’s working on adding more cryptocurrencies to the eight that are currently available to trade.

 Charting tools